vmware-archive/cf-gemfire-connector-examples/README.md

 application name: `spring-app-client-config`

 If the ClientCache requires additional configuration then the Cache needs to be explictly created using a `ServiceConnectorConfig`.
 The application needs to create a `CacheClient` bean using the CloudFactory.

+## Spring Application using Spring GemfireRepository

+application name: `gemfire-spring-pizza-store`

+This is a GemFire Spring client application which uses GemfireRepository class to access a GemFire cluster.
+The application assumes that a GemFire cluster exists and contains a region named __Pizza__.
+Please see instructions above on how to create a GemFire cluster.

+To create a Region on the GemFire servers, connect to the cluster using `gfsh` and enter the command `create region --name=Pizza --type=PARTITION`.
+Once you have the region created, please deploy the App using `cf push`.
+The application registers a http endpoint `/healthcheck` which inserts and reads a Pizza object from the GemFire cluster.